Prakash9944/node-excersice/mean/nodejs.md

 18. SetInterval and SetTimeOut differences

     # Answer:-
-        1. setTimeout allows us to run a function once after the interval of time. setInterval allows us to run a function repeatedly, starting after the interval of time, then repeating continuously at that interval
+        1. setTimeout allows us to run a function once after the interval of time.
+        2. setInterval allows us to run a function repeatedly, starting after the interval of time, then repeating continuously at that interval

 19. what is callback function?

     # Answer:-
         1. a function passed into another parameter called callback function

-        2. callback is a function called at the completion of a given task; this prevents any blocking,
+        2. callback is a function called at the completion of a given task; this prevents any blocking
+        3. This allows for asynchronous behavior, where the callback function is invoked after some operation
+        4. Asynchronous Nature: Callbacks are commonly used in asynchronous operations (e.g., setTimeout, I/O operations).

+    # Callback with Asynchronous Operations:-
+        // Simulate an asynchronous task with setTimeout function fetchData(callback) {
+            console.log('Fetching data...');
+            setTimeout(() => {
+                console.log('Data fetched!');
+                callback();  // Once data is fetched, call the callback function }, 2000);
+        }

+        // Callback function to be called after data is fetched function processData() {
+            console.log('Processing data...');
+        }

+        // Call fetchData with processData as the callback fetchData(processData);

-20. what is callback function?
+20. what is promise function?

     # Answer:-
         1. promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved
             * fulfilled rejected, or pending

+    # Solutions to Callback Hell:-
+        1. Promises: Promises provide a more readable way to handle asynchronous code, avoiding the deep nesting of callbacks.
+        2. Async/Await: Introduced in ECMAScript 2017, async/await allows asynchronous code to be written in a more synchronous style, improving readability.

 21. what is async/await?